 Finding new ways to enjoy vegetables is a talent everyone needs to work on.
 Smoked cauliflower allows you to enjoy a versatile veggie in a whole new way.
-Smokey, tender, flavorful, and well-seasoned.
+Smoky flavor, tender, and well-seasoned.
 This side dish can stand up to any main course.

 Cauliflower is a versatile vegetable.
 We use riced cauliflower for Thai or Chinese dishes on a regular basis.
-We'll make mashed cauliflower to provide a low carb option when we are craving mashed potatoes.
+We'll make mashed cauliflower to provide a keto and low carb option when we are craving mashed potatoes.
 We love roasted cauliflower as well as other roasted veggies for that nice little charred bite.
-Wo I thought, why not give smoking a try?
+So I thought, why not give smoking a try?

 In the summer months, I like to try and cook new things on the smoker that I might otherwise try in the oven.
 Not turning the oven on saves on the airconditioning bill as well and I would love to be able to spend a few more dollars on some nice cuts of meat.